Hubs-Foundation/hubs-docs/docs/hubs-faq.md

 You need to leave VR mode to access the text chat box & preferences on Quest.
 Press the home button on your control and "quit" VR.

-## Why do things disappear when I leave the room
+## Why do things disappear when I leave the room?

 Check out the [troubleshooting](hubs-troubleshooting.html#objects-disappear-after-leaving-room) section.